Great Ormond Street Hospital Negligence & How to Claim

 The Royal College of Surgeons stated that Great Ormond Street Hospital’s Orthopaedic department was “dysfunctional”, and that consultants acted in “outdated”, “hierarchical” and “unacceptable” ways, as reported by the Sunday Times.
 Parents were “terrified” by Mr Jabbar and a few requested other surgeons to treat their children.
 These comments reveal that the department needed change, and the parents were intimidated by Mr Jabber.

-Sadly these comments echo those made at the maternity unit at Basildon Hospital, where a client of Stephanie Prior, who is head of medical negligence at Osbornes Law, lost his wife post delivery of their child.
+Sadly these comments echo those made at the maternity unit at Basildon Hospital, where a client of Osbornes Law, lost his wife post delivery of their child.
 It was noted at the inquest into the mother’s death, that there was toxicity between the senior medical staff and the junior medical staff, there was lack of support or guidance for junior staff and the midwives did not work in harmony with the medical team.
 This led to a dysfunctional maternity unit and a poor standard of care for patients, which in turn led to injuries to mothers and babies and many deaths in the unit.
-Stephanie comments:

 “It is quite obvious that if a hospital department is led by example and medical and nursing staff work well together as a team, providing a safe environment for good care, then there is less chance of mistakes being made and absolute devastation for families due to poor medical care.
 Concerningly there seems to be a trend across multiple hospitals and trusts where there exists a fear of speaking up or against senior medical staff, which only leads to harm to patients and demoralise other staff”.

-Parents of some of the children affected by Mr Jabbar’s actions have begun legal action against the NHS.
+Yes you can, parents of some of the children affected by Mr Jabbar’s actions have already begun legal action against GOSH.

 The success of any type of medical negligence claim will depend on whether it can be proven that the doctor, surgeon or other medical professional, in this case Mr Jabbar, acted negligently and that his actions directly caused harm to the children or worsened their existing illness or injury.